 The systems-approach "of the first generation" is inadequate for dealing with wicked problems.
-Approaches of the "second generation" should be based on a model of planning as an argumentative process in the course of which an image of the problem and of the solution emerges gradually among the participants, as a product of incessant judgment, subjected to critical argument. - Horst Rittel in [42, p.
+Approaches of the "second generation" should be based on a model of planning as an argumentative process in the course of which an image of the problem and of the solution emerges gradually among the participants, as a product of incessant judgment, subjected to critical argument. - Horst Rittel in [37, p.
 162]

-The problem definition emerges from the interactions of the participations as much as the solution does.
-We interpret this to mean that the problem and its solution are "emergent", in today's jargon, and furthermore they co-emerge as an image, that is, a characterization or (re)framing.
+The shared goal or problem definition emerges from the interactions of the participations as much as the solution does.
+We interpret this to mean that the problem and its solution are "emergent", in today's jargon - co-emerging as an image, that is, a characterization or (re)framing.
 Thus Rittel and Webber themselves reframe design-as-problem-solving to design-as-problem-finding or needs-finding.
-Rittel is important in part because he is among the first to frame design as politics - as discussion and argumentation - as opposed to design-as-art or design-asscience [41].
-Similarly, Buchanan [5] later framed design as a branch of rhetoric.
+Rittel is important in part because he is among the first to frame design as politics - as discussion and argumentation - as opposed to design-as-art or design-as-science [36, p.
+144].
+Similarly, Buchanan [4] later framed design as a branch of rhetoric.